-Horse Protection Day was first observed in 2005 when it was founded by pet lifestyle expert and animal behaviorist Colleen Page.
-Having grown up around horses, Page created the observance to make others mindful of the plight of unwanted horses, and those which end up being served as food and those that are abused and exploited.
+National Horse Protection Day was first observed in 2005 when it was founded by pet lifestyle expert and animal behaviorist Colleen Paige.
+Having grown up around horses, Paige created the day to make others mindful of the plight of unwanted and neglected horses, those that end up being slaughtered or served as food and those that are abused and exploited.
 The day aims to encourage the rescue, rehabilitation and rehoming of horses.

-Horse Protection Day is a day to be mindful of the trials and tribulations of horses without a home, without companionship, and without love.
-Horse lovers will often say that these creatures as just as much our four-legged friends as cats and dogs are – and if you have ever been lucky enough to know these shy and gentle animals, you’ll know this to be true.
+National Horse Protection Day is a day to be mindful of the trials and tribulations of horses without a home, without companionship and without love.
+Horse lovers will often say that these creatures are just as much our four-legged friends as cats and dogs are – and if you have ever been lucky enough to know these shy and gentle animals, you’ll know this to be true.

-There’s plenty of ways you could observe Horse Protection Day.
-Of course, not everyone has the space to adopt a horse and keep one to look after, but perhaps you could think about supporting a horse through a charity or donating to your local horse sanctuary.
-If you live close to a stable, offering to help a hand with the horses or dropping off food and bedding would certainly be appreciated.
+There are plenty of ways you could observe National Horse Protection Day.
+Of course, not everyone has the space to adopt a horse and keep one to look after, but if you live close to a stable, offering a helping hand with the horses or dropping off food and bedding would certainly be appreciated.

 Perhaps you could think about supporting a horse through a charity or donating to your local horse sanctuary.
 By supporting organizations such as these, you’ll be contributing to a whole range of activities aimed at improving the lives of horses everywhere, from rehoming and rehabilitation to educating and supporting owners and breeders.
 And if you spot a horse that seems neglected or abandoned, don’t be afraid to call an animal welfare charity or equine sanctuary for help.

 If you’re especially passionate, you could even get involved in lobbying efforts to improve legislation on animal welfare, livestock protection and responsible breeding.